oasysgames/verse-proxy/docs/MetamaskAccess.md

 # Reduce Metamask Access
 By returning the cache of block number to the metamask, the number of accesses to the metamask can be reduced.

+This approach is only applicable to browsers built on Chromium (chrome, brave, and Microsoft Edge based on Chromium).

 ## Context
 When the metamask is open in the browser, the metamask checks the block number with `eth_blockNumber` once every 5~6 seconds.